boostercloud/booster/docs/README.md

 Note:

-> Generating an event with the same name as an already existing one will prompt the user for confirmation
+> Generating an event with the same name as an already existing one will prompt the user for confirmation.

 #### Registering events in the event store